 The method of assigning rooms is based on both State University Policy and on factors that Residence Life staff have determined lead to roommate compatibility.
-The procedure for assigning rooms takes into consideration the following:

-1. College policy requires that all students living in the residence halls, both new and continuing, pay an advance room deposit of \$100 and submit a

-Residence Hall Contract and Request Form each academic year.
+College policy requires that all students living in the residence halls, both new and continuing, pay an advance room deposit of \$100 and submit a Residence Hall Contract and Request Form each academic year.
+Once both the deposit and contract are received by the Office of Residence Life, the student's application for on-campus housing is complete.
+Continuing student assignments are completed before incoming students are assigned.